The leadership strategy that changed the way others – and my team – saw our department

 Leading by example

-Ms Matare has been lauded at her trust and further afield for the supportive culture she has created out of a fractious one where people were bullied.
+Ms Matare has been lauded at her trust and further afield for the supportive culture she has created out of a fractious one where there had been accusations of bullying.
 ‘In the past some consultants felt nurses should not question them,’ Ms Matare recalls.
 ‘This compromised patient safety.
 It developed, festered and was difficult to challenge.
 It took a lot of work to change the way people thought.’